RobbinLawDMIT2018/dotnet-demos/dotnet6/fa-security-demo-ebike/eBike-specs/Addendum-Security/ReadMe.md

 ## Step 1 - Project Setup

-Create a new **class library** project called "AppSecurity".
+Create a new **class library** project called "Security".
 In it, reverse engineer a single table from the database: `Employees`.

+Create a folder in the "Security" project called ViewModels and in it create a .cs file.
-Define an interface that will represent a common set of properties represented by the database's `Employees` and the desired users for our website.
+In this file define an interface that will represent a common set of properties represented by the database's `Employees` and the desired users for our website.

 ```csharp
 public interface IIdentifyEmployee